 Margarine and Vegetable Oil -> Butter, Coconut Oil

 Some of the studies over the last 20 years have shown us that margarine and vegetable oils are just plain bad for our health.
-But saturated fats like butter and coconut oil are actually beneficial and on a ketogenic diet can help reduce cholesterol and blood pressure.
-These fats are an absolute treat and can be used exactly the same way margarine or vegetable oil would be used.
+But saturated fats like butter and coconut oil are beneficial and on a ketogenic diet can help reduce cholesterol and blood pressure.
+These fats are an absolute treat and can be used the same way margarine or vegetable oil would be utilized.

 To get a good deal on coconut oil, check out Coconut Oil on Amazon